 Can Heartworms Go Away on Their Own?

-No, heartworms cannot go away on their own.
-Once a dog is infected, the worms will continue to grow and reproduce, progressively causing damage to the heart and other essential organs.
-They must be treated with specific medications as prescribed by vets.
+No, these parasites don’t go away on their own.
+They will continue to grow and reproduce, causing more damage the longer they stay untreated.
+This can result in severe damage to the heart, lungs, and other essential organs.

 Vet Tips: Heartworm Prevention for Dogs